BanklessTimes

 Joseph is a content writer and editor who has actively participated in crypto for over 6 years.
 He enjoys educating others about Web3 and covering its updates, regulatory developments, and exciting stories.

-The MSTR stock price has plunged by over 65% from its highest level in 2024.
+The MSTR stock price has plunged by over 65% from its 2024 high.
 It dropped below $200 on Friday, its lowest level since October last year.
-This crash will likely accelerate as Bitcoin moves towards the psychological point at $90,000.
+This crash will likely accelerate as Bitcoin approaches the psychological $90,000 level.

 Is MSTY ETF a Better Buy?